-historical and outer districts with regard to frequently mentioned features such as heating type, outdoor areas and parking spaces.
+Fig 2A shows the distribution of a number of features and amenities (grouped into the categories 'Energy', 'Outdoor area', 'Private transport', 'Public transport', and 'Type of construction') in the five district groups.
+There are obvious differences between the historical and outer districts with regard to frequently mentioned features such as heating type, outdoor areas and parking spaces.
 The first district, for example, is characterised by gas heating and self-contained central heating, while the majority of the listed apartments in the outer districts offer new or more energy-efficient heating types, such as underfloor heating or district heating.
 Similarly, the share of apartments with an outdoor area, such as a terrace, loggia, or balcony, is much lower in the historical districts than in the outer districts.
 Comparing features related to transport and connectivity shows the biggest contrasts between both parts of the city: While the share of private transport-related facilities (underground parking spaces, parking spaces, bicycle storage) is substantially higher in the outer districts, the inner districts tend to be better connected to public transport.
 In interpreting the public transport connectivity, however, one has to acknowledge that Vienna is, overall, considered to have one of the best public transport systems globally, with very good and dense coverage in all parts of the city.
 This is probably a reason why proximity to public transport is not considered a distinguishing feature of apartments in the city.
 The category 'type of construction' underlines the structural differences between the Viennese districts: While 40% of the apartment listings from the first district explicitly mention being in an old building, this term was very rarely, if ever, mentioned in the listings in the outer districts.

-Comparing the share of listings mentioning particular features between 2018 and 2021/22 (Figure 2B), we see that some features have become more frequent (or were at least more frequently mentioned).
+Comparing the share of listings mentioning particular features between 2018 and 2021/22 (Fig 2B), we see that some features have become more frequent (or were at least more frequently mentioned).
 Building features related to private transport have seen the biggest leap: The share of apartments that mention at least one private transport-related keyword tripled from one in six apartments to more than one in two apartments between both observation periods.
 Similarly, the share of listings that mention public transport-related features or outdoor amenities also grew over time, but both to a smaller extent.
+Partially this can be attributed again to the rise in new buildings as building regulations impose one parking spot per every 100 square metres of living space in newly constructed flats in Vienna [38].
+Additionally, parking as well as proximity to public transport are more relevant in the outer districts where new constructions are located.
 The share of apartments describing the type of heating did not change over time.